Intermodal shipping adds capacity, cuts transportation costs and can reduce your emissions by up to 30% compared to over-the-road shipping.

 Implementing new strategies to your supply chain is never easy, but working with an experienced, customer-centric intermodal provider can make the process simple.

-You've Learned the Differences, Now Become a Pricing Expert
+Understand the Differences Between Intermodal & Truckload?
+Now Become a Pricing Expert

-With intermodal, there are two drayage carriers, a railroad and, depending on how you ship, an IMC.
+With intermodal, there are two drayage carriers, a railroad and, depending on how you ship, an intermodal marketing company (IMC).

 It's a more complex process than truckload, and with that, comes more complex pricing structures.